RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/component-classes/component-classes.md

 # Component Classes

-## How to apply classes to adaptive components
+## Applying Classes to Adaptive Components

 The purpose of this page is to provide a succinct list of useful classes that can be applied to components in adaptive designer.
 To apply a class.